CapableRobot/PMOD-Adapters/software/LED-Debug/README.md

 This shows a few unique features to Migen (in comparison to Verilog or VHDL):

-- The appropriate pins are requested from the passed-in platform object.
+- The appropriate pins are requested from the passed-in platform object, instead of explicitly passed into the module.
 - Signals are automatically initialized to 0, so no reset logic or signal is needed.
 - Generated logic is easy to change at build time.
 Here, the clock divider changes when the package is simulated.